trufflesuite/drizzle-utils/README.md

 ### Using specific packages

-Refer to the specific package's README file for usage information.
+Find the package under the `packages` directory and refer to the README there.
+For example, under `packages/get-web3`, the README file located there illustrates multiple ways to use a custom provider.

 ## For development